aws-powertools/powertools-lambda-typescript/docs/utilities/batch.md

 Within your `recordHandler` function, you might need access to the Lambda context to determine how much time you have left before your function times out.

-We can automatically inject the [Lambda context](https://docs.aws.amazon.com/lambda/latest/dg/typescript-context.html){target="_blank"} into your `recordHandler` as optional second argument if you register it when using `BatchProcessor` or the `processPartialResponse` function.
+We can automatically inject the [Lambda context](https://docs.aws.amazon.com/lambda/latest/dg/typescript-context.html){target="_blank"} into your `recordHandler` as optional second argument if you register it when using `BatchProcessorSync` or the `processPartialResponseSync` function.

 ```typescript hl_lines="17 35"
 --8<-- "docs/snippets/batch/accessLambdaContext.ts"